overwolf/overwolf.github.io/docs/api/overwolf-media-replays.md

 #### base_frame_size_source notes

+Possible values:

-If not set, "Setting" (setting configuraion) is the default.
-"Auto" is logical width\height (if in game, take game, otherwhise take monitor).
+* If not set, "Setting" (setting configuration) is the default.
+This means that it will look at what method has been selected in the [eVideoFrameSizeCalcMethod](overwolf-streaming#evideoframesizecalcmethod-enum) field.
+* "Auto" is logical width\height (if in-game, take the game, otherwise take monitor).

 #### eVideoFrameSizeCalcMethod notes

+If the above base_frame_size_source was set as "Setting", the bellow values are available:

-* "Original": Original calculation to get the output resolution for the needed quaulity keeping the aspect ratio.
+* "Original": Original calculation to get the output resolution for the needed quality keeping the aspect ratio.
-* "ExactOrKeepRatio": Get the exact resolution from a resolutions list for the needed quality, if not found in the list then calculate a new resolution keeping the aspect ratio.
+* "ExactOrKeepRatio": Get the exact resolution from a resolutions list for the needed quality; if not found in the list, then calculate a new resolution keeping the aspect ratio.
 * "ExactOrClosestResolution": Find the closer resolution from a resolutions list for the needed quality.

 #### sources notes